ARIASFREDERIC/ARIASFREDERIC/README.md

 See my profile on linkedin : [https://www.linkedin.com/in/ariasfrederic/](https://www.linkedin.com/in/ariasfrederic/)

+I'm not in Twitter/X , Instagram, Facebook, Bluesky .
+Only on Fediverse tools ( Mastodon / NodeBB / Wanderer / PixelFed ).

 ### *Since Jan 2001* [Secom - Honeywell - Resideo : DevSecOps Linux for security]

 I develop an alarm receiver for security ( Name : PE1800IP or PE1800XS or PE1800IP-S ).
 This server it's gateway between external Panel, or provider SMS, or provider VOIP, ... and internal software ( CMS ) who manage the customer.
 So lot of evolution during 22 years, evolution with télécom : PRI to VOIP, API for SMS providers, also protocol for alarm and encryption.
 The software works under Oracle Linux , Debian , Ubuntu .